SharePoint/sp-dev-docs/docs/solution-guidance/Document-library-templates-sample-app-for-SharePoint.md

             }
             else
             {
-                throw new Exception("A list, survey, discussion board, or document library with the specified title already exists in this Web site.
+                throw new Exception("A list, survey, discussion board, or document library with the specified title already exists in this website.
 Please choose another title.");
             }
         }
 ```